Tsafe

-Tsafe (or Tsyahe) is a Local Government Area L G A) in Zamfara State, Nigeria.
+Tsafe (or Tsyahe) is a town and Local Government Area) in Zamfara State, Nigeria.
 Its headquarters is in the town of Chafe town.
 It shares boundaries with Gusau Local Government Area to the northwest, west, and south, while its northeastern and eastern borders connect with Katsina state.
 The local government council oversees public administration within the area, and its legislative council formulates laws that govern the local government jurisdiction.